-In our weekly segment, Arts Editor Chloe Veltman joins Ryan Warner on Colorado Matters to talk about some of the weekend's best cultural happenings around the state.
+In our weekly segment, Arts Editor Chloe Veltman joins Elaine Grant on Colorado Matters to talk about some of the weekend's best cultural happenings around the state.

 Jan.
 21 - Jan.
 25 (competition); sculptures on show, weather permitting, though Feb.
 2

 Artists from all over the world work in teams of four to build eye-catching works of art using the medium of snow.
 The awards ceremony begins at 3:30 p.m. on Saturday.